zetaloop/OnlinePythonTutor-Backup/README.md

+> [!WARNING]
+>
+> **This is the latest backup of the original open source repo.**
+>
+> Python Tutor is no longer open source, and pgbovine cleared his account around August 2020, including the Python Tutor repository.
+> However, Python Tutor itself is still under development.
+You can visit the [official website](https://pythontutor.com) to use it.
+>

 Python Tutor -- http://pythontutor.com/ -- helps people overcome a fundamental barrier to learning programming: understanding what happens as the computer executes each line of a program's source code.
 Using this tool, you can write Python, Java, JavaScript, TypeScript, Ruby, C, and C++ programs in your Web browser and visualize what the computer is doing step-by-step as it executes those programs.

 This tool was created by [Philip Guo](http://pgbovine.net/) in January 2010.
 [See project history](history.txt).